anthonywithah/chase-the-legend/Readme.md

 No!
 Chase The Legend can be an exciting game, so have fun with it :)

-# Sharing

-To promote this Github and to make sure the latest files are in use - when sharing this game, please do not share the files themselves, please share the link to this Github instead: **github.com/anthonywithah/chase-the-legend**

 # Made With

 - **Chase The Legend Scoreboard**: Microsoft Word